 Adaptations and variations

-One of the main adaptations I have made recently is to change the base to a simple gluten-free mixture of dates and pecans.
+I've tried an adaptation to change the base to a simple gluten-free mixture of dates and pecans.
 It's quick and easy to make, tasty and much better for you than a typical crumb base.
-True, it's not got that crunch but it’s a small loss and one I am more than happy to trade.
-If you aren’t convinced then go for a crumb base, the topping is still the main seller of this cheesecake.
+True, it's not got that crunch but it also holds together that bit better.
+I've made it both ways and shared both options below.

 Try these other no bake desserts: